Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

-number = int(input("Guess what number less than 10 I am thinking of?")) while number != guess:  # loop condition print("incorrect guess, try again...") number = int(input("Guess what number less than 10 I am thinking off?")) # keep taking input from user until the user enters the correct guess. print("You got it right!") # this statement will be executed when loop has terminated which will only happen when the user enters the number 5.
+number = int(input("Guess what number less than 10 I am thinking of?")) while number != guess:  # loop condition print("incorrect guess, try again...") number = int(input("Guess what number less than 10 I am thinking of?")) # keep taking input from user until the user enters the correct guess. print("You got it right!") # this statement will be executed when loop has terminated which will only happen when the user enters the number 5.

 ```